In this series

 Persisting state in memory has several restrictions such as those of size of the object and therefore it is not recommended for production use.
 There are two state providers implemented by Azure Extensions which you can use namely:

-1. Cosmos DB State Provider: To persist bot state in Cosmos DB.
+- Cosmos DB State Provider: To persist bot state in Cosmos DB.

-2. Azure Table Storage State Provider: To persist bot state in Azure Table Storage.
+- Azure Table Storage State Provider: To persist bot state in Azure Table Storage.

 You can additionally, write your state provider to persist state data by following this sample from the Bot Fx Team.

-A Dialog should implement the IDialog interface, which is present in the Microsoft.Bot.Builder.Dialogs namespace.
-Since Dialog objects need to be serialized at runtime, therefore they must use the Serializable attribute.
-The IDialog interface has just one method which you need to implement named StartAsync, which is used to initiate a Dialog.
-Since Dialogs are asynchronous, the StartAsync method uses async and await to implement asynchronous calls.
+interface, which is present in the Microsoft.Bot.Builder.Dialogs namespace.
+Since Dialog objects need to be serialized at runtime, therefore they must use the Serializable

 A bot should be able to store state in a persistent store to carry out a meaningful conversation.
 For example, to personalize a conversation, a bot should save the name of the user in the state so that it can address the user by name throughout the conversation.
 A bot can store state information using one of the following mechanisms:

-• Custom SQL Database: A developer can create a custom database to store state information in a database.
+Custom SQL Database: A developer can create a custom database to store state information in a database.
 However, when you are using this mechanism, it is important for you to know the conversation to which the state data belongs so that you can pull out the right state from your database.
-To uniquely identify a conversation, you can use a set of three different properties in the Activity object.
+To uniquely identify a conversation, you can use a set of three different properties in the

-• From: Who the request is coming from.
+object.- From: Who the request is coming from.

-• To: Who the request is going to.
-The From and To properties can help identify a user.
+- To: Who the request is going to.
+The

-• Conversation: This property helps identify the conversation taking place between the user and the bot.
+properties can help identify a user. - Conversation: This property helps identify the conversation taking place between the user and the bot.

 Using these three identifiers for identifying a conversation, you can store the state information in your database and retrieve it later.

-• Bot State Service: You can use the framework maintained state service, called the Bot State Service, to store state data.
+Bot State Service: You can use the framework maintained state service, called the Bot State Service, to store state data.
 This service has the following methods exposed to save and retrieve state data. _ Get\SetUserData _ Get\SetConversationData _ Get\SetPrivateConversationData _ DeleteStateForUser

 The Bot State Service service takes care of maintaining the state, which simplifies the task of maitaining appplication state.
 You can use the state service in the following manner in your bot application (see code comments for description).